jmhuer/jmhuer.github.io/mini_book/_build/html/_sources/docs/index.md

 **System and Method for Using Sound to Monitor the Operation of a Dryer Appliance**(2019)

-- involving embedded systems, small appliances, mobile applications, and IoT solutions.
+- involving embedded systems, small appliances, mobile applications, and IoT solutions

 Skills
 ------